alexeygrigorev/mlwiki.org/index.php/Feature_Normalization.md

 ---
-title: "Feature Normalization"
 layout: default
 permalink: /index.php/Feature_Normalization
+tags:
+- data-transformation
+- statistics
+title: Feature Normalization
 ---

-# Feature Normalization

 ## Data Normalization
 Typically, ''normalization'' refers to
 - transforming all values of some continuous variable to the same scale